OlhaShulikaUJ/SUM_project/NSM/readme.md

 - KPI histograms by area
 - MSA convergence plots over 30 iterations

-Use visualization tools (e.g., `seaborn`, `matplotlib`) to compare area performance and conduct sensitivity analysis to interpret which areas benefit most from feeder deployment and under what utility assumptions.
+Based on obtained results compare feeder service performance for each preselected and conduct sensitivity analysis to interpret which areas benefit most from feeder deployment and under what utility assumptions.

 ---